smimram/GETCO2022/index.md

 Cat, as the lifting properties of Grothendieck opfibrations, fibrations, and isofibrations.

+#### Georg Struth (University of Sheffield, UK and Collegium de Lyon): _Catoids as a Basis for Algebras of Programs_

+Algebras of programs, such as variants of Kleene algebras, relation algebras or quantales, are useful for program correctness and verification.
+They provide abstractions for various concrete semantics of programs and computing systems, qualitative or quantitative.
+Such semantics typically model program behaviours in terms of relations or predicate transformers, execution traces or dependency orders -- or they form quantitative extensions of these.

+I will argue that many of these algebras and their relationships with models arise from a uniform construction of convolution algebras from catoids, which generalise categories to (ternary) relational structures, and from modal correspondences between catoids and convolution algebras.
+The approach combines ideas from representation theory, group and category algebras, with the duality theory for ternary relations and boolean algebras with operators.
+Using catoids may streamline the development of algebras of programs and their models.
+Only a few simple catoid axioms may need to be checked to construct a model of a much richer algebraic structure, and lifting properties from models via catoids to algebras is often compositional.
+To construct a Kleene algebra or quantale for a given application, or a model for a given algebra, it is therefore worth asking what the underlying catoid might be.

+I will explain the approach through two examples: modal Kleene algebras, which yield algebras of predicate transformers akin to dynamic logics, and concurrent Kleene algebras, which capture interleaving and non-interleaving semantics for concurrent systems.
+For both cases I will describe the catoids, and often categories, that formalise the standard semantics.

+Combining these two examples, I will aim to explain how the approach helps justifying the globular $n$-Kleene algebra axioms, which have recently been proposed for higher-dimensional rewriting, in terms of globular $n$-dioids, and thus (strict) $n$-categories and $n$-polygraphs.

+This talk is based on joint work with many colleagues I would like to thank Cameron Calk, James Cranch, Simon Doherty, Brijesh Dongol, Uli Fahrenberg, Ian Hayes, Christian Johansen, Philippe Malbos, Damien Pous and Krzysztof Ziemianski for their collaboration.

 ### Dynamical/hybrid/control systems and robotics

 #### Peter Giesl (University of Sussex): _Computation of Lyapunov functions and contraction metrics for dynamical systems_